Ciprian Marica: Getafe

 On 27 September 2013, Marica signed a contract with Spanish La Liga side Getafe.
-He made his Getafe debut on 6 October as a substitute in the 3–1 win against Betis Sevilla.
-On 31 October, Marica scored his first league goal in a 2–0 away win against Villarreal.
-In May 2014, he scored twice in a 2–1 win over Rayo Vallecano, keeping Getafe out of the relegation zone.
+He made his league debut on 6 October, as coach Luis García sent him in the 69th minute to replace Adrián Colunga in a 3–1 win against Betis Sevilla.
+On 31 October, Marica scored his first goal in a 2–0 away victory over Villarreal.
+In May 2014, during the last round of the season, he scored twice in a 2–1 win against Rayo Vallecano, thus helping Getafe avoid relegation.

 Konyaspor

-In the summer of 2014, Marica signed a two-year contract with Turkish side Konyaspor.
-On 15 October 2015, he was released by Konyaspor.
-Marica played only seven games in 14 months for the Turkish side, mainly because of his injuries.
+In the summer of 2014, Marica signed a two-year contract with Turkish side Konyaspor where he was teammates with compatriot Gabriel Torje.
+He made his Süper Lig debut on 30 August under coach Mesut Bakkal in a 2–1 away loss to Eskişehirspor.
+On 28 September, he scored his only league goal in a 1–0 win over Kayseri Erciyesspor.
+Marica was released by Konyaspor on 15 October 2015, having played only seven games in 14 months for the Turkish side, mainly because of his injuries.

 Steaua București

 On 14 January 2016, Marica reached an agreement with Steaua București, thus returning to Romania after twelve years.
 He became the 59th footballer to play for both big Bucharest rivals, Dinamo and Steaua București.
-In his first match with Steaua, a 2–0 victory against Concordia Chiajna, he played from the start and was replaced after 84 minutes.
+In his first match with Steaua, a 2–0 victory against Concordia Chiajna, he was played by coach Laurențiu Reghecampf from the start and was replaced after 84 minutes by Tha'er Bawab.
 His performance was deemed weak and conservative, as he only managed to get two opportunities in a game in which he was otherwise unremarkable.
+He made only seven goalless appearances for Steaua in the league, with the last one taking place on 10 May 2016 in a 4–1 victory against ASA Târgu Mureș.
+Marica also played in a 2–0 win over Astra Giurgiu in the 2015–16 Cupa Ligii semi-finals, a competition which Steaua won, but he did not play in the 2–1 victory against Chiajna in the final.
+Throughout his career, Marica was ranked fourth for the Romanian Footballer of the Year award twice, in 2006 and 2013.